Project: Tri-fold Brochure (Collaborative)

 Simply put, you cannot use any group member’s failure to finish an assigned task as an excuse for not completing the project.

-Your group may consult with me on or before the checkpoint date.
+Your group may consult with me at any time before the project's due date.